-The problem with the 600 is that the area around 2-3k is just too forward, and there’s too much presence.
+The problem with the 600 is that the area around 2-3k is just too forward, and there can seem like there’s too much presence.
 It doesn’t ruin the experience, but it’s a definite flaw and you will notice it sooner or later.

 By contrast, the 650’s mid-range is a bit more similar to that of the 598.
 It’s toned back and sounds a lot more natural and organic.
-I much prefer the sound of the 650’s mid-range vs. that of the HD 600.
+I much prefer the sound of the 650’s mid-range vs. that of the HD600.
 It’s just a lot more tolerable over long listening sessions.

 The 598 is similar in that regard; you won’t find yourself wanting to take the headphone off due to annoyance in those regions of 2-3k.